Myths help us to keep in touch with inward forces.

 We rework the messy and incomprehensible and ease away the uncertainties and irreconcilables of our existence.
 Sometimes, we find the humor in the messiness, an acceptance of the absurd, a tale to make us and those we share it with, laugh.
 But sometimes, we lock ourselves into a story that limits our experience of who we are and who we might become.

 Mythic Mentoring© gives us the space to explore the stories we tell about our lives.
 Often, in this process, we discover a personal myth, a tale that, like the myths of old, enlightens the meaning and direction of our lives.
-Our life tales often mirror the themes that are found in older myths.
+Our life tales frequently mirror the themes that are found in older myths.
 We discover ourselves relating to the happenings in our life as the characters of myth did.
 Sometimes, we find ourselves locked into one myth and by exploring other myths, or by retelling the myths, we can find new directions, new ways of being, new ways of relating to the events, people and doings of our life.

 Mythic Mentoring© is a deeply personal exploration of the stories you tell about yourself and your experience of the world.
 It grants you the space through which you can recognize the story you tell: “I am…””This always happens..”
 “People are…” “I will never…” or the story that attracts you, the songs, poetry, movies that snag your attention so you recognize you mythopoetic engagement with the world.